 If you receive a claim form or letter from the court, or if you are contacted by a High Court Enforcement Officer (HCEO), contact us for advice.

 - If you are a sole trader, you can use the information on this website as a general guide if you don’t dispute the debt.

-- If you are in a partnership, the creditor should serve a copy of the claim form on each of the partners.
-You should discuss the case with your partners before deciding what to do and agree a common approach.
-A majority of partners needs to agree to offer payment or defend the action.
-If you can’t reach an agreement with the other partners, you need to get legal advice from a solicitor.
-If the partnership has been dissolved (ended), creditors can take court action against each partner individually.
-If the partnership has been dissolved, you can use the information in this pack as a general guide if you don’t dispute the debt.
+- If you are in a partnership, the creditor may take court action against only one partner, some of the partners or all of the partners.
+If more than one partner has been served with a copy of the claim form, you should discuss the case with your partners before deciding what to do and agree a common approach.
+If you can’t reach an agreement with the other partners, you may need to get legal advice from a solicitor.
+If the partnership has been dissolved (ended) or a claim form has been served only on you, use the information on this website as a general guide if you don’t dispute the debt.

 If you don’t agree with the amount the creditor says you owe, you will need to put in a defence.
 Putting in a defence or counterclaim is complicated.
 Contact us for advice.